 On the one hand, if you have tons of compelling content, you don't have to worry about not being able to include it all.

 On the other hand, there's less incentive to edit your show down to just the best material because it's so easy to upload everything.

 4. Music vs. Right Issues

 On the radio, we obviously play lots of music, but you can't in a podcast because of rights issues.
 (I'm not a lawyer, so if you want to quibble about the finer points of copyright law, go find somebody who is; but the short answer to the question, “Can I play Shakira in my podcast?,” is “No.”)

-This means that in a podcast, not only can we talk more that most of us do on the radio, we actually have to.
-When it comes to podcasts, broadcasters who don’t host talk shows probably don’t create enough on-air content to repurpose it as a podcast, so they’ll have to create some new audio content.
+This means that in a podcast, not only can we talk more than most of us do on the radio, we actually have to.
+When it comes to podcasts, broadcasters who don't host talk shows probably don't create enough on-air content to repurpose it as a podcast, so they'll have to create some new audio content.

 5. Fleeting vs. Long Shelf Life

 On the radio, we do our break and then move on to the next one.
 Once a break is over, it disappears into the ether, never to be heard again, and we turn our attention to the next one.
 DJ breaks on the radio are disposable.

 That's not the case with podcast episodes.
 Years from now, people may listen to old episodes of Grammar Girl or Hardcore History.
 Podcast episodes can have a long shelf life.
 Of course, some contain content that is evergreen, while others tend to be more ephemeral.
 But unlike radio, they can all be listened to weeks, months, or even years later.

 In fact, some podcasts don't gain traction until long after their first episodes were published.
 My food and travel podcast saw its highest download numbers last fall — a year and a half after I stopped producing it!
 Creating podcasts that age well can be an effective long-term strategy, but it requires a different mindset for most radio broadcasters.